1939 St. Louis smog: The smog episode and its aftermath

 However, on Tuesday, November 28, 1939, a meteorological temperature inversion trapped emissions from coal burning close to the ground, resulting in "the day the sun didn't shine".
 A cloud of thick black smoke enveloped St. Louis, far worse than any previously seen in the city.
+Bituminous coal smoke contains a complex mixture of harmful substances formed during combustion including sulphur dioxide, carbon monoxide and hydrogen fluoride.
 The day came to be known as "Black Tuesday".
 The smog hung about for nine days over the course of the following month.
 This proved to be the catalyst that forced the council's hand.
 New cleaner, affordable supplies of coal (semi-anthracite) were quickly secured from Arkansas in time for the next winter.
 This, together with a new smoke ordinance, improvements to the efficiency of furnaces and the ongoing public education campaign resulted in a significant and permanent improvement in air quality in the city.